An Innovative Building Using The Natural Resources On Site

 Key Performance Targets

 - Net zero energy.
-SBRC will produce more power than it consumes.
+SBRC produces more power than it consumes.

 - Water exporter.
-SBRC will harvest and distribute water beyond its own needs.
+SBRC harvests and distributes water beyond its own needs.

 - Natural ventilation.
 Natural Ventilation design with task based, passive conditioning using various methods (including ground source heating and cooling, solar walls, earth to air heat exchanger).